Television in Fiji: History

 The first television sets were imported into Fiji in 1959.
 Fiji Trading Co.
 Ltd. of Suva became the first company in Fiji to import and exhibit a television set for demonstrative purposes.
-Manager Tom French said that, if proper distant reception of television stations from Sydney and Melbourne was received successfully, sales of television sets would become lucrative.
+Manager Tom French said that if proper distant reception of television stations from Sydney and Melbourne was received successfully, sales of television sets would become lucrative.

 The Fijian government had shown varying levels of deliberation before introducing a television service.
 It wasn't until the late 1960s when a feasibility study about the future of Fijian radio led to the creation of a possible television station, which would fall under the auspices of the Fiji Broadcasting Commission, with an estimated coverage of 75% of the national population.
 In 1984, the government set up the Fiji National Video Centre (FNVC) in association with the German Hanns Seidel Foundation.
 That same year, the government accepted an offer from Kerry Packer's PBL to conduct a feasibility study for a television service in the country, by 1987 at earliest.
 An agreement was settled between PBL and the Fijian government in August 1986.
 There already was an October 1987 launch target, with plans to reduce the Nine Network-backed monopoly within five to seven years.
 Equipment built in Australia, such as an OB van, was scheduled to be delivered by July.
-20% of its programming was going to be local.
+However 20% of its programming was going to be local.

 Following the coups of 1987, PBL suspended its financing to the Fiji Television Corporation, due to the downturn caused to the economy by the effects of the coups.
-With Fiji experiencing rapid economic recovery in the aftermath, in 1988, new proposals were being set up, and with the government owning a controlling stake in the new company.
+With Fiji experiencing rapid economic recovery in the aftermath, new proposals were being set up in 1988, with the government owning a controlling stake in the new company.